Logan-Fouts/Algorithms-Exam-Study/README.md

-# README for Algorithm Exam Study Repository
+# Algorithm Exam Study Repository

 This repository contains a collection of algorithm implementations, study materials for exams, and notes from lectures.
 It is organized into several directories.